da-luce/ece4760_final_project/webpage/index.md

 \text{Intensity of Scattered Light} \propto \frac{1}{\lambda^4}
 $$

-Thus, infrared light — specifically at a wavelength of 940 nm - is an appropriate choice for a ToF sensor as it produces less scattering intensity compared to other forms of light.
+Thus, infrared light---specifically at a wavelength of 940 nm---is an appropriate choice for a ToF sensor as it produces less scattering intensity compared to other forms of light.
 Because infrared radiation is less likely to scatter, reflected photons have a higher chance of returning back to the sensor and producing accurate measurements.

 One can estimate the distance to an object using a simplified formula based on the speed of light: